silogen/kaiwo/docs/docs/admin/infrastructure/gpu-partitioning.md

 ### Control plane protection

-- **Keep `excludeControlPlane` enabled**: The default value of `true` prevents accidental partitioning of control plane nodes.
-Only set to `false` if you have a specific requirement and understand the risks.
+- **Control planes are protected by default**: Even if you omit the `rollout` section entirely, control plane nodes are automatically excluded.
+You must explicitly set `rollout.excludeControlPlane: false` to disable this protection.
 - **Label control plane nodes explicitly**: Ensure all control plane nodes have the `node-role.kubernetes.io/control-plane` label for proper protection.
 - **Separate GPU workloads from control plane**: In production clusters, run GPU workloads on dedicated worker nodes rather than collocating them with control plane components.